BlossomLabs/surgery-app/README.md

 What a Surgeon can do with this app:
 -   Surgery: Update a specific portion of a storage value at a given slot without affecting surrounding data.
 -   Phone Calls: Forward an EVM call script through the contract.
+-   Emergency Kit: Recover the app's funds in case of emergency.

 Installation
 ------------